 The main goal outside of levels is to have the strongest units, dragons, and items.
-Everyone these things has levels and ways to raise the level cap.
+All of these things have levels and ways to raise the level cap.
 How you do this is different for each thing, and each one has different items required.

 At one point in the game’s story get a castle.
-This castle lets build things for bonuses when you are not playing the game.
+This castle is where you build things for bonuses when you are not playing the game.
 The castle and the buildings you build also have levels and you use coins and items to level up them up.

 Being Friends with the Dragons

 You can also raise the affection level of dragons.
 You do this by giving them gifts (that you buy of course) at the castle.
 Doing this lets you transform into that dragon for longer, and they give you items back.